jacekobst1/howbigg/posts/what-is-4k-resolution.md

 ---
 createdAt: "2023-05-09"
 title: "What is 4K resolution?
-What does 4K mean?
-Everything you should know about 4K and UHD."
+What does 4k mean?"
-subtitle: "4K is an screen resolution of 3840x2160 pixels.
+subtitle: "4K is a screen resolution of 3840x2160 pixels.
 I can be also called UHD or 4K UHD.
 It's the most popular TV resolution today with impressive image quality."
 readingTime: "3min 30sec"
 ---
 ## 1. What is 4K Resolution?